Tim Sykes Millionaire Challenge

 Not at all.
 You need the right tools, money and service to do this.

 So, I thought about it and talked it over with my wife.
 She actually supported me on my decision because she knows I am thorough.
-So, I bought his penny stocking silver newsletter and hoped in feeling confused and overwhelmed.
+So, I bought his penny stocking silver newsletter (which was great) and hoped in feeling confused and overwhelmed.
 However, I enjoyed it and that is what was meaningful to me.
 That is when I applied for the Tim Sykes Millionaire Challenge.
 About a week later I was interviewed by telephone and was accepted.
 I told them that I needed to reconfirm with my wife and that I would call them a few days later.
 My wife reconfirmed so I joined.

 I will blog about my journey weekly as it happens real time so that others can experience the excitement, fear, confusion, enlightenment and anything else along with me.